 In sum, Fr.
 Martin co-opts Christ in his attempts to normalize homosexuality in the Church.

 Martin has been criticized by various prelates.
 Bishop Thomas Paprocki of Springfield, Illinois has criticized him for propping up the gay lobby in the Church.
 And Abp.
 José Ignacio Munilla of San Sebastian in Spain has dismantled Martin's argument that a Church teaching is only dogmatic if it's "recieved" by the people

-Cardinal Robert Sarah, respected prefect of the Congregation for Divine Worship, issued a public rebuke to Martin specifically for his failure to mention the need for chastity in his book Building a Bridge.
+Cardinal Robert Sarah, prefect of the Congregation for Divine Worship, issued a public rebuke to Martin specifically for his failure to mention the need for chastity in his book Building a Bridge.

 "Those who speak on behalf of the Church must be faithful to the unchanging teachings of Christ," Sarah said, "because only by living in harmony with God's creative design do we find deep and lasting fulfillment."